tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 # Visual Studio Code and Python installation

+*These instructions should work for Windows, MacOS and Linux*

 1. From [Download .NET](https://dotnet.microsoft.com/en-us/download)
     - Install the .NET 6.0 SDK - *required for SpreadsheetGear code samples*
     - Install the .NET 7.0 SDK - *required for .NET Extension Pack for Visual Studio Code*